Charter school bus company to pay fine for safety violations - NewsBreak

 The Utilities and Transportation Commission announced a $198,000 settlement with Ohio-based First Student Inc. in a news release.

-The company operates throughout the country, including Pierce and Thurston counties, Seattle and Vashon Island.

-The company admitted to 396 safety violations and agreed to pay $188,000.
+The company admitted to 396 safety violations and agreed to pay $188,000, according to the release.
 Only $68,000 is due immediately.
-The rest will be suspended for three years and waived if the company doesn’t repeat any violations during that period.
+The remaining $120,000 will be suspended for three years and waived if the company doesn’t repeat any violations during that period.

+First Student also agreed to pay a previously suspended $10,000 penalty for repeated violations.
+The UTC fined the company $23,700 in 2019 but suspended $10,000 on the condition it met certain criteria and did not commit violations for two years.

+Scott Gulbransen, a First Student spokesperson, said the company has been focused on fixing all violations and most of them were addressed in February.

 Comments / 0